StevenMDixon/piBroadCast/readme.md

 1. External HDD/USB
 2. Network shares, VLC can mount smb shares and network drives!
 3. Copy files directly to the pi's internal system

+not going through how to set that up...

 ## Setting up a raspberry pi